RMI-PACTA/r2dii.data/README.md

 <!-- badges: end -->

 These datasets support the implementation in R of the software ‘PACTA’ (Paris Agreement Capital Transition Assessment).
-‘PACTA’ is free software tool that calculates the alignment between climate scenarios and financial assets (<https://www.transitionmonitor.com/>).
-Banks, for example, use it to test if their corporate-lending portfolios align with a benchmark of two degrees celsius, and thus understand how the money they lend may impact the climate.
-Because financial institutions keep their data private, this package provides public datasets to enable the development of ‘PACTA’ in R.
+‘PACTA’ is a free tool that calculates the alignment between financial assets and climate scenarios (<https://www.transitionmonitor.com/>).
+Banks, for example, use it to test if their corporate lending portfolios align with a benchmark of two degrees Celsius, and thus to understand how the money they lend may impact the climate.
+Because financial institutions keep their data private, this package provides public datasets to help build and train users of ‘PACTA’ in R.

 ## Installation